PredicateSystems/predicate-claw/README.md

 ```bash
 npm install predicate-claw
 ```
-**predicate-claw** is a drop-in security plugin that intercepts every tool call and blocks unauthorized actions—**before they execute** in your OpenClaw.

 > **Not using OpenClaw?** We also support Python agents (LangChain, Playwright, browser-use, PydanticAI, etc) with 3 lines of code.
 See the [predicate-secure SDK](https://predicatesystems.ai/docs/secure) and [Enterprise Control Plane](https://predicatesystems.ai/docs/vault).